 An orientation meeting is held for newly elected Directors prior to the first regular meeting of the Board and following the Annual General Meeting.
 During the orientation new Directors will be provided with information on the herstory of the Society, its mission and programs, the goals and objectives established at the most recent Board retreat, the role and expectations of Directors and the committee structure.
 Directors will also have the opportunity to ask questions and seek clarification about their responsibilities, and sign up for a committee.

-Media contacts are handled by the Executive Director or designated Director only.
+Media contacts are handled by the CEO or designated Director only.
 The Board will designate a media contact at the first regular Board meeting following the Annual General Meeting.
-If a Board member is contacted by the media and the subject has not already been discussed and a decision taken by the Board, she must advise the media representative she will call her/him back and contact the Executive Director or her designate to obtain all the relevant information.
+If a Board member is contacted by the media and the subject has not already been discussed and a decision taken by the Board, she must advise the media representative she will call her/him back and contact the CEO or her designate to obtain all the relevant information.